MicrosoftDocs/minecraft-creator/creator/Documents/EntityBehaviorIntroduction.md

 ## Priorities

-The option `priority` can be used on all behavior components that are AI goals.
+The option `priority` can be used on all AI goal behavior components.
 0 is the highest priority and the default priority of all behavior components.
 The higher the number, the lower the priority.
 If the entity is busy doing a low priority behavior and a high priority behavior comes up, the entity will immediately switch to the higher priority behavior.

 In the following example, the `hurt_by_target` component has a higher priority.
 If the entity gets attacked while strolling, it will immediately target the attacker.